To find out more and book this course, please call 0121 271 0550, email firstname.lastname@example.org or contact us here.

 Mental health awareness is becoming an increasingly important tool for effective management in the workplace.
 Managers need to be acutely aware of how mental wellbeing can impact their staff and how to effectively help employees when problems arise.

-Our mental health training for managers involves a one-day course designed to increase knowledge and confidence around mental health.
+Our face to face mental health training for managers involves a one-day course designed to increase knowledge and confidence around mental health.
 It is an opportunity for delegates to explore and implement practical approaches within the workplace.
 This course is supported by West Midlands Academic Health Science Network (WMAHSN).